13 Animals With Big Heads

 by Marcus Meissner is licensed under CC BY 2.0

-Angler fish belong to the class Lophiiformes of bony fish and are distinguished by their enormous heads and mouths, which are lined with rows of frightening-looking teeth.
+Angler fish belong to the class Lophiiformes of bony fish and are distinguished by their enormous heads and mouths, lined with rows of frightening-looking teeth.

-Their teeth are pointed inward to make it simpler to catch their prey and pull them into their mouths.
+Their teeth are pointed inward to make catching their prey simpler and pulling them into their mouths.

-A vast range of crustaceans, fish, squid, turtles, and even some seabirds are included in their diet.
+Their diet includes a wide range of crustaceans, fish, squid, turtles, and even some seabirds.

-Surprisingly, most anglerfish are rather small, yet the largest species can grow to a height of 3 feet, 3 inches.
+Surprisingly, most anglerfish are rather small, yet the largest species can grow to 3 feet, 3 inches.

 13. Shrews